Weighted Averaged Stochastic Gradient Descent: Asymptotic Normality and Optimality: Asymptotic Normality for Weighted SGD

-Assumption \ref{as1} requires strong convexity and Lipschitz continuity, which are needed to derive the asymptotic normality of ASGD solutions.
+Assumption \ref{as1} requires strong convexity and the existence of Hessian at the true parameter, which are needed to derive the asymptotic normality of ASGD solutions.
 These properties are also important for obtaining the desired error bounds on SGD iterates and the asymptotic properties of the weighted averaged SGD.
 Assumption \ref{as2} ensures that Leibniz's integration rule holds.
-Consequently, $\epsilon_n= \nabla F(x_{n-1})-\nabla f(x_{n-1},\xi_n)$ is a martingale difference, i.e., $\mathbb{E}_{n-1} \epsilon_n=0$.
+Consequently, the gradient noise $\epsilon_i= \nabla F(x_{i-1})-\nabla f(x_{i-1},\xi_i)$ is a martingale difference, i.e., $\mathbb{E}_{n-1} \epsilon_n = \mathbb{E}( \epsilon_n |\mathscr{F}_{n-1}) =0$.
+The stochastic Lipschitz continuity condition of the gradient guarantees the $L$-smoothness of $F$ and the boundedness of gradient noise moments.
+Easily verified examples include linear and logistic regression.
+Similar assumptions have been adopted in the literature on asymptotics and statistical inference of SGD \citep{polyak1992acceleration, chen2020statistical,li2022root,zhu2021online,listochastic}.